human-attunement/has-lp/en/index.md

 ## What HAS Is

 HAS is not a method for creating change.
-It is a minimal design that allows what already exists
+It is not a way of being itself,
-**to remain open, not closed by fear.**
+but **the minimal structure that preserves the way of being**.

 - It does not promise outcomes
 - It does not present correct answers